Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: The issue of calibration: the Ensemble Model Output Statistic (EMOS) approach

 where $Y$ is the observation, $P$ the incomplete gamma function \citep{abramowitz1948handbook} and $\beta$ the beta function.
 The forecast vector $\mathbf{X} = (X_1, \cdots, X_K)$ enters in (\ref{eq:crps}) via $k$ and $\theta$.\\ In a training set where both observations and forecasts are available, the quantity to be minimized is:

-where $i$ stands for the i-th pair observation-forecast and $N$ is the total number of pairs in the training set.\\ This strategy satisfies all criteria proposed by \cite{gneiting2007probabilistic} for evaluating predictive performance, which are based on the paradigm of maximizing the sharpness of the predictive distributions that are subject to calibration where sharpness is a property of forecasts that refers to the concentration of predictive distributions (for more details see \cite{gneiting2007probabilistic}).
+where $i$ stands for the i-th observation-forecast pair and $N$ is the total number of pairs in the training set.\\ This strategy satisfies all criteria proposed by \cite{gneiting2007probabilistic} for evaluating predictive performance, which are based on the paradigm of maximizing the sharpness of the predictive distributions that are subject to calibration where sharpness is a property of forecasts that refers to the concentration of predictive distributions (for more details see \cite{gneiting2007probabilistic}).\\ We dub the ordinary EMOS strategy as EMOS$_0$.